-Also known as “small-grape Muscat,” this variety has been grown in Roussillon since antiquity.
+Also known as “small-grape Muscat,” this variety has been grown in Roussillon since Greek antiquity.
 It is a highly aromatic grape with distinctive floral notes that also offers notes of citrus, exotic fruit, and delicately musky spices to create vivacious, rich, and smooth wines.
 It’s used in both the region’s dry white and fortified sweet wines.

 Muscat d’Alexandrie vines produce large, firm-skinned, fragrant berries that are an ideal complement to Muscat à Petits Grains, and like wines made from small-grape Muscat, dry wines and vins doux naturels made with Muscat d’Alexandrie tend to be characterized by minty, floral notes as well as notes of white- and yellow-fleshed fruit.

 Also known as Macabeo, this variety produces light, round, delicate wines with flavors of white and yellow fruit and white flowers when harvested at peak ripeness.
 Macabeu is used for both dry wines and vins doux naturels.

 Another grape used for both the region’s dry and fortified sweet wines, Grenache Blanc produces rich, smooth, full-bodied wines with floral and aniseed notes and a long finish.

 Also known as “gray” Grenache, this variety may be found in Roussillon’s dry whites, rosés, and vins doux naturels.
 It yields powerful wines with notes of citrus zest and aniseed.
 Wines made from Grenache Gris are characteristically voluptuous, round, and elegant with vibrant minerality and gentle structure.